pegros/PEG_LIST/help/sfpegMultiQueries.md

 There is also no record deduplication between queries, all results of each individual query being appended to the global result list.

-This class comes with the **sfpegMultiQueries_SVC** test class requiring 3 test custom metadata (**sfpegTestMultiQueriesOK**, **sfpegTestMultiQueriesKOparse**, **sfpegTestMultiQueriesKOquery**).
+This class comes with the **sfpegMultiQueries_TST** test class requiring 3 test custom metadata (**sfpegTestMultiQueriesOK**, **sfpegTestMultiQueriesKOparse**, **sfpegTestMultiQueriesKOquery**).